AidanDavid/development_vs_fertility/README.md

 In this project we will compare the fertility in developed vs developing countries.
 Using UN data we aim to draw conclusions based on a country's development and their fertility, contraceptive use, and infant survival rates.
 This will allow for an understanding of how human development may influence a society's perspective on sex and birth.

 ### Data:

 Our data was taken from the UN database: http://data.un.org/Explorer.aspx

+Some of the data was restricted by years and countries, thus much of the data centers around 2012 and may be missing a small quantity of countries.

 How we got the Development (GDP per capita): UN Data --> World Development Indicators --> GDP per capita, PPP (current international $)